thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/kafka.md

 * TOC
 {:toc}

 TBMQ Kafka Integration enables seamless communication with **Apache Kafka**.
-It allows to TBMQ to **publish messages** to the external Kafka clusters and can be useful for the following scenarios:
+It allows TBMQ to **publish messages** to the external Kafka clusters and can be useful for the following scenarios:

 - **Streaming IoT Data** – Forwarding device telemetry, logs, or events to Kafka for processing and storage.
 - **Event-Driven Architectures** – Publishing messages to Kafka topics for real-time analytics and monitoring.